Census Dots

 Native American/Other

-Of the 406 places in North Dakota, Beach is the 58th most populous.
+Beach is ranked the 64th most populous place in North Dakota, out of 406 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Beach was ranked the 58th most populous place in the 2020 Census.

 Beach's White Population